70928manson/vue-pratice-board/README.md

 # vue-pratice-board

-This project is for pratice Vue
+This project is for pratice Vue.

 This template should help get you started developing with Vue 3 in Vite.